-Parker smart stores, smart vending machines, and micro markets sized for growing south metro properties.
+Parker smart stores and micro markets sized for growing south metro properties.

-AI Vending helps Parker hotels, residential properties, and workplaces add managed smart stores, smart vending machines, and micro markets that are easy to approve and easy to live with.
+AI Vending helps Parker hotels, residential properties, and workplaces add managed smart stores and micro markets that are easy to approve and easy to live with.

 What kinds of Parker properties usually get the most value from this amenity?